Windows

 8. Restart your computer and see if the issue is resolved.

-Note: After you have completed the troubleshooting, you can follow these steps to undo the changes and return to a normal startup.
 Go back to the System Configuration utility, select the General tab, and click Normal Startup.
 Restart your computer and see if the issue is resolved.

 How to Perform a System Restore